 Several years ago, my sister shared her recipe for moroccan spaghetti with me.
 I used to make it all the time!
 It was in a tomato sauce like traditional spaghetti but the meat was replaced with chickpeas and it had such a unique combination of herbs and spices – garlic, cinnamon, cumin, turmeric, parsley, cilantro, and mint.
-I had originally planned on making my own gluten free version of the dish but since boneless, skinless chicken thighs were on sale at the same time I was craving the spaghetti, I decided to come up with a completely different recipe using similar flavors.
+I had originally planned on making my own gluten free version of the dish but since boneless, skinless chicken thighs were on sale at the same time I was craving the spaghetti, I decided to come up with a completely different recipe.
+Now, is this truly a Moroccan dish?
+Doubtful.
+I know nothing about Moroccan cuisine but I do know this recipe is delicious and the flavors are similar to the moroccan spaghetti recipe.
+Maybe “Moroccan-ish Chicken Stuffed Sweet Potatoes” is a more accurate title.

 I made this recipe two weeks in a row but I ran out of sweet potatoes the second week.
 Instead, I served it over some rice I already had cooked.
 Since sweet potatoes take so long to bake, it saved me some time.
 You could also serve it over cauliflower rice or even steam a bag of frozen diced sweet potato in the microwave for a few minutes.
 I do like the presentation in the baked sweet potato the best though.